center-for-humans-and-machines/reward-network-iii/analysis/abm/model.md

 $$
 where $\mathrm{Perf}_i$ is the total payoff accumulated by agent $i$.

-A teacher transmits a subset of its repertoire (e.g., the highest-performing strategies).
+A teacher transmits its entire repertoire to the learner.
 Each transmitted strategy $s$ is adopted independently with probability $q(s)$ and added to the learner’s repertoire.

 ---